-I remember those holidays so long ago, sitting in my parents’ living room, boiling sap from split Douglas fir crackling in the fireplace, a box of anonymous candy resting on the coffee table.
-I’d choose so wisely, considering shape, aroma, past encounters with the dreaded white pencil shavings, hiding under a coating of chocolate.
+I remember those holidays so long ago, sitting in my parents’ living room, listening to boiling sap from split Douglas fir, crackling in the fireplace, a box of anonymous candy resting on the coffee table.
+I’d choose so wisely, considering shape, aroma, past encounters with the dreaded coconut – bitter white pencil shavings hiding under a coating of chocolate.
 And then, with wary wince, I’d bite in.
 Ahh, caramel.
 Merry Christmas to me.

 Here is my writer’s sampler.
 Hope you avoid the coconut.